MATLAB Simulator of Level-Index Arithmetic

 In a level-index (LI) arithmetic of Clenshaw~and~Olver~\cite{clol84} a positive number $x \in \MS{R}$ is represented with $l \in \MS{N}$ (a level) and $f \in [0,1)$ (an index) as

 Here

 The exponentiation or the logarithm are taken $l$ times.
-Numbers $x<1$ could be represented by simply taking $l=0$ and $f=x$, but more of them can be represented by the symmetric level-index (SLI) systems by Clenshaw~and~Turner~\cite{cltu88} which adds a reciprocal sign to \eqref{eq:level-index-x} used for $x<1$.
-The term ``symmetric'' presumably refers to the number of values represented in the ranges $x \in [0, 1)$ and $x \in [1, +\infty)$ being equivalent; the ordinary LI arithmetic that does not use the reciprocal sign is also symmetric, but with respect to zero when taking into account the negative axis.
+Numbers $x<1$ could be represented by taking $l=0$ and $f=x$, but more of them can be represented by the symmetric level-index (SLI) system by Clenshaw~and~Turner~\cite{cltu88} which adds a reciprocal sign to \eqref{eq:level-index-x} used for $x<1$.
+The term ``symmetric'' presumably refers to the numbers of values represented in the ranges $x \in (0, 1)$ and $x \in (1, +\infty)$ being the same; the ordinary LI arithmetic that does not use the reciprocal sign is also symmetric, but with respect to zero when taking into account the negative axis.

 Formally, a nonzero real number $x$ in the SLI systems is represented by a number $\zeta=l+f$ and the following relations~\cite{cltu88}:

 where $s(x) = \pm 1$ is the sign of $x$, $r(x) = \pm 1$ is the reciprocal sign defined by